Azure-Samples/azure-servicebus-messaging-samples/README.md

 ```

 This will prompt you to log in with the account associated with your Azure subscription(s).
 The cached access token will eventually expire; when
-tzhat happens you will be asked to run Add-AzureAccount again.
+that happens you will be asked to run Add-AzureAccount again.

 ### Setup
 The [setup.ps1](setup.ps1) script will either use the account and subscription you have previously configured for your Azure Powershell environment